wesleywerner/mvc-game-design/README.md

 ## The View

 Next up we code the View.
 First you will note it imports eventmanager, and the model.
 We call this a strong reference to the model, because we explicitly code against the model's properties.
-Because we are only a View, we should try and limit our selves to only read the model data, and avoid calling it's functions directly - of course nothing stops you from making direct calls, but the MVC pattern for a View hints to us that we only display the Model state.
+Because we are only a View, we should try and limit our selves to only read the model data, and avoid calling it's functions directly.
+This ensures our View is not tightly coupled to the Model.

-_view.py_
+**view.py**

 ~~~{.python}